Qadi: Qadi versus mufti

 Similar to a qadi, a mufti is also an interpreting power of Sharia.
 Muftis are jurists that give authoritative legal opinions, or fatwas, and historically have been known to rank above qadis.
-With the introduction of the secular court system in the 19th century, Ottoman councils began to enforce criminal legislation, in order to emphasize their position as part of the new executive.
-This creation of the hierarchical secular judiciary did not displace the original Sharia courts.
+With the introduction of the secular court system in the 19th century, Ottoman councils began to enforce criminal legislation to emphasize their position as part of the new executive.
+That creation of the hierarchical secular judiciary did not displace the original Sharia courts.

 Sharia justice developed along lines comparable to what happened to the organization of secular justice: greater bureaucratization, more precise legal circumscription of jurisdiction, and the creation of a hierarchy.
 This development began in 1856.